juanse9514/Cypress-backend/Readme.md

 ```
 npm install
 ```
-Now, you can run all the tests by typing the following command:
+Now, if you want to run the tests, first, be sure you are runing the api in your "localhost:8080" as described in the [pet-store-api-readme](https://github.com/swagger-api/swagger-petstore/blob/master/README.md), then, you can run all the tests by typing the following command:
 ```
 npm run test
 ```